alexwlchan/alexwlchan.net/src/_drafts/kempisbot.md

 {% tweet "https://twitter.com/KempisBot/status/1355552988199325696" %}

-In others, it makes more sense to put adjacent sentences in the same tweet:
+In others, it makes more sense to put adjacent sentences together:

 {% tweet "https://twitter.com/KempisBot/status/1355611529325015041" %}

 It's non-trivial for a computer to even recognise sentences, let alone decide which ones belong in the same tweet.
 (This is the topic of an entire field, called [*natural language processing*](https://en.wikipedia.org/wiki/Natural_language_processing).)

-Thankfully, Jay had volunteered to "sort out the text", and he went through the book and identified the indiivdual tweets.
+Thankfully, Jay had volunteered to "sort out the text", and he went through the book and identified the individual tweets.
 I asked him to insert three dashes (`---`) between each tweet, and then send me the finished file.
 Here's the beginning of that file, which became the first three tweets: